Gogora6/btu_classroom_parser/README.md

 Btu classroom parser RESTFULL API, Powered by flask.

 ## Installation
-To install just run
+To install run:

     pip install -r requirements.txt

-For use, Change conf/application.yml file with your login credentials.
+To use, Change conf/application.yml file with your login credentials.

 Then, Start API With:
 ![alt text](https://i.imgur.com/umscyD0.png)